Arctic Front Advance Cardiac CryoAblation Catheter

 'Simply Cool' Arctic Front Advance Video (4:10, 25.8 MB)

-Arctic Front Advance features the new EvenCool™ Cryo Technology, which optimizes the delivery of coolant inside the balloon.
-By allowing more flexibility in balloon positioning to ablate the PVs, this new product enhancement is designed to improve physicians’ ability to treat patients with a wide variety of vein anatomies with less effort.
+Arctic Front Advance Cryoballoon features EvenCool™ Cryo Technology, which optimizes the delivery of coolant inside the balloon.
+By allowing flexibility in balloon positioning to ablate the PVs, this product feature is designed to improve physicians’ ability to treat patients with a wide variety of vein anatomies with less effort.

 An Efficient Approach to PVI